Sandy Thomas: Storylines

 Sandy arrives in Emmerdale on his son Ashley Thomas's wedding day to Laurel Potts (Charlotte Bellamy).
 Ashley and Laurel find him in their bedroom and Ashley introduces him as his father.
-Ashley and Sandy were estranged, due to Sandy helping Ashley's and Luke's mother and his wife Dorothy, who had a terminal cancer illness 1982.
+Ashley and Sandy were estranged, due to Sandy helping Ashley's and Luke's mother and his wife Dorothy, who had a terminal cancer illness, end her life in 1982.
 However, Ashley's new wife and Sandy's daughter-in law Laurel and Sandy's granddaughters, Jasmine Thomas (Jenna-Louise Coleman) and Gabby Thomas (Annelise Manojlovic), are pleased to have him around.
 Sandy makes friends with Daz Eden (Luke Tittensor), Len Reynolds (Peter Martin), and Shadrach Dingle (Andy Devine), but makes an enemy of Edna Birch (Shirley Stelfox).
-He is wrongfully accused of kidnapping Belle Dingle (Eden Taylor-Draper) after she goes missing.
+He was wrongfully accused of kidnapping Belle Dingle (Eden Taylor-Draper) after she goes missing.

 After falling out with his son, Sandy also made friends with Alan Turner (Richard Thorp) and Betty Eagleton (Paula Tilbrook).
 Father and son reconcile, but Sandy stays with Alan and Betty.
 Sandy leaves Emmerdale for a while in March 2008 to visit his son, Jasmine's father, Karen's husband, and Ashley's brother Luke in India, but he returns to the village in February 2009 and reveals that Jasmine had visited him when she left Emmerdale.
 He and his lady friend helped Jasmine find a flat, but she went on the run again.
 Jasmine tells Sandy that she killed Shane Doyle (Paul McEwan) after he attacked her, and that Debbie Dingle (Charley Webb) is on remand for his manslaughter.
 She feels guilty and wants to confess, but Debbie and Sandy insist she go on the run.
 However, she later goes to Debbie's court hearing and confesses.
 Jasmine is charged with manslaughter and later sentenced to four years in prison.